chemreac/chemreac/README.rst

 ============
 .. install-start

-Easiest way to install chemreac (on linux) is by using `conda <http://docs.continuum.io/anaconda/index.html>`_:
+The easiest way to install chemreac (on linux) is to use `conda <http://docs.continuum.io/anaconda/index.html>`_:
 ::

    $ conda config --add channel chemreac
    $ conda install chemreac

 and you're done!
-To check if it's installed you may run:
+To check if chemreac is installed correctly you may run:

 ::